Daniel’s Art of Selling Art Online

 My way of selling art…

 Like many, I’ve always wanted to be an artist.
 I’ve had this dream ever since I was a kid when I became fascinated with scifi and fantasy illustration.
 Though I have a formal art education, I’ve learned that it does not actually help much when it comes to selling art.
 Sure, I learned a lot about art history and painting, but what art schools seem to never teach is how to actually sell art.
 So, after I graduated, it was up to me to figure out how to do it.

 The traditional way to sell art is to find a gallery to represent you.
 For this, you need an outgoing personality, incredible networking skills, and the right kind of art – as galleries tend to specialize in one kind of art or another.
 It helps, of course, if you live near a large city that actually has art galleries.

-My problem was that the traditional way was not for me.
+Continuing on…my problem was that the traditional way of selling art was not for me.
 I’m an introvert.
 I hate networking.
 Plus my art, with it’s classical themes, tends to be poor match for most galleries near me that lean towards modernism.

 In fact, in both art school and from some gallery owners, I was told my art would never sell.
 I can say more than four hundred sales later that those people were not final word in art business, they were just assholes.
 Just about any kind of art can sell, it’s all about finding an audience and a way to connect to them.